 (1) The Council has not restated comparatives when initially applying AASB 9.
-The comparative information has been prepared under AASB 139 Financial Instruments: Recognition and Measurement as at 30 June 2020
+The comparative information has been prepared under AASB 139 Financial Instruments: Recognition and Measurement

 The Council has not restated comparatives when initially applying AASB 1058 Income of Not-for-Profit Entities, AASB 15 Revenue from Contracts with Customers and AASB 16 Leases.
 The comparative information has been prepared under AASB 111 Construction Contracts, AASB 118 Revenue, AASB 1004 Contributions, AASB 117 Leases and related Accounting Interpretations.